Close×

 • GPX data for your route, detailed route and download procedure;

-• The name and phone number of your guide, in case of emergency.
+• The name and telephone number of your guide, in case of emergency.

 On the day of departure, your guide will give you the following documents: